CJS: Family Court Assignment Course

-- Promote safety and accountability in all family court-related interventions, such as custody evaluations and assignment of parenting coordinators, GALs, parenting education, supervised visitation, and arbitration;
+- Promote safety and accountability in all family court related interventions, such as custody evaluations and assignment of parenting coordinators, GALs, parenting education, supervised visitation, and arbitrators.

-- Craft effective parenting orders to match unique family circumstances and needs; and
+- Craft effective parenting orders to match unique family circumstances and needs.

-- Determine the appropriate role of the family court to monitor and review custody/parenting decisions.
+- Explore the leadership role of the judge in the family court system.